Inferring Pluggable Types with Machine Learning: Dataset

 To evaluate the encodings in \cref{sec_meth} and to answer our other two research questions---i.e., which model is best suited to the task and how much data is actually required---we performed a feasibility study on the most popular pluggable type system: preventing null-pointer dereferences in Java using a \<@Nullable> annotation.
 Multiple typecheckers for preventing this problem exist and have been deployed in industry, including Uber's NullAway~\cite{BanerjeeCS2019}, Meta's NullSafe~\cite{PianykhZL2022}, and the Checker Framework's Nullness Checker~\cite{PapiACPE2008,DietlDEMS2011}.

 The first challenge in predicting nullability annotations is collecting training data.
 Each nullability checker has its own set of annotations.
-Further, there are annotations provided by frameworks (e.g., the JSR 305 nullability annotations in the JDK, or those provided by Android) that do not have an associated checking tool.
-This fragmentation in the ecosystem means that for any single nullability checker or annotation, there may not be sufficient training data to build an effective model.
-(This mirrors the general situation for pluggable typecheckers, wherein most checkers are used by a relatively small number of projects, leading to a paucity of training data when considering whether training a model is practical.)
+Further, there are annotations provided by frameworks (e.g., the JSR 305 nullability annotations in the JDK, or those from Android) without an associated checking tool.
+This fragmentation in the ecosystem means that for any single nullability checker or annotation, there is not enough training data to build an effective model.
+This mirrors the general situation for pluggable typecheckers, wherein most checkers are used by only a small number of projects, leading to too little training data when considering whether training a model is practical.

 Our key insight in dataset preparation is that the various nullability tools all use similar definitions of \<@Nullable>: it universally means ``this element may or may not be null.''
 Since the most widely-used pluggable typecheckers use \<@NonNull> as the default type for unannotated code (e.g., both NullAway~\cite{BanerjeeCS2019} and the Checker Framework~\cite{PapiACPE2008,DietlDEMS2011} use this defaulting scheme), bringing a program into compliance with a typechecker usually requires a human to write mostly or only \<@Nullable> annotations.
-The consequence of this defaulting scheme is that we can restrict a model's goal to the prediction of only \<@Nullable> annotations: we do not need to directly predict \<@NonNull> or any of the other, more complex annotations used by various checking tools.
+Consequently, we can restrict a model's goal to the prediction of only \<@Nullable> annotations: we do not need to directly predict \<@NonNull> or any other, more complex annotations.
 In turn, the need to only predict \<@Nullable> means that we can \emph{combine} training data that uses different \<@Nullable> annotations, as long as those annotations have the same semantics.
 We used every annotation in the comprehensive list of \<@Nullable> annotations with the same semantics in the Checker Framework's manual~\cite{cf-nullness-list}.